 Family-friendly activities include imaginative hands-on interactives about medieval tiles and arches.

-The neighbouring Farmland Museum features a fenman’s hut, blacksmith’s and wheelwright’s workshops, village shop display and many other aspects of Cambridgeshire rural life (a separate charge applies, including for English Heritage members).
+The neighbouring Farmland Museum features a fenman’s hut, blacksmith’s and wheelwright’s workshops, village shop display and many other aspects of Cambridgeshire rural life.
 The Farmland Museum hosts a range of events, children's activity days and adult art and craft workshops.
 Visit Farmland Museum events to find out more.